< Go to Insulated Jackets - Men's

 Hands-on Gear Review

-Pros: Very light, very warm for its weight, compresses compactly into its own chest pocket.
+Pros: Very warm for its weight, stuffs into pocket, wind and water resistant

 OutdoorGearLab Editors' Hands-on Review